laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * Switch inputs
     * Each input is on or off only
     * Multiple inputs can be combined to form a multi-position switch
+    * Two switches can be combined to form a trim function
     * Have a pull-up programmed
     * May be momentary or latching
     * Momentary buttons can be configured to make a multi-position switch
         * Transmitter beeps the current number
         * Long press support?
 * Toggle switches and trims need to remember their state across power cycles

 ### Model vs Transmitter hardware configuration